 - From: Wednesday 21 February 2018, 6 pm

 - To: Wednesday 21 February 2018, 7.15 pm

 - Location: Lecture theatre 2, Nottingham Trent University, City Campus, Goldsmith Street, Nottingham, NG1 4BU,

 - Booking deadline: Wednesday 21 February 2018, 9.00 am

 William is chairman of the Oxford Historical Society, sits on the London Advisory Committee of Historic England and is editor of the Oxfordshire Records Society.
 He has recently been appointed a trustee of the Oxford Preservation Trust and elected a member of the International Commission for the History of Universities.

 For more details about Professor William Whyte, please download our online brochure

 All universities have a history and these histories continue to shape universities today.
 This general truth has a particular purchase for Nottingham Trent University: a new university with a history stretching back to the 19th Century.
-By drawing on new research and exploring the people and places of the past, historian William Whyte, will offer not just a biography of Nottingham Trent University, but also illuminate how this history continues to shape the University.
+By drawing on new research and exploring the people and places of the past, historian William Whyte, offered not just a biography of Nottingham Trent University, but also illuminated how this history continues to shape the University.